Flolagale/mailin/README.md

  *     disableWebhook: false,
  *     logFile: '/some/local/path'
  *  };
- * Here disale the webhook posting so that you can do what you want with the
+ * Here disable the webhook posting so that you can do what you want with the
  * parsed message. */
 mailin.start({
   port: 25,